-Meeting friends from all over the world, running around a beautiful lake in Bavaria, drinking bavarian beer at Oktoberfest.
-That is what the Tegernsee Half Marathon with my friends from Adidas Runners was all about.
+Meeting friends from all over the world, running around a beautiful lake in Bavaria, drinking Bavarian beer at Oktoberfest.
+That is what the Tegernsee Half Marathon and 10 km race is all about.

 Travel & Accessibility